vijayraavi/Cost-Management-Samples/UsageToLogAnalytics/README.md

 ![](media/image3.png)

 2\.
 Enable SqlAuditLogs on the Sql Server Database on the subscription you want.
+You can do that by going to the SQL Database and to Diagnostic settings and click "Add diagnostic setting".
-You can see that the newly created workspace.
+Here you can see the workspace you created in previous step.

 ![](media/image4.png)